 Tips for Success

-I hope you’re feeling inspired to make some crazy-good brussels sprouts – but before you start cooking, take just a second to look over these helpful tips for success.
-Read on, and bon appetit!
+I hope you’re feeling inspired to make some crazy-good Brussels sprouts – but before you start cooking, take just a second to review these helpful tips for success.

 - Don’t Overload Your Air Fryer: This recipe as written, with one pound of Brussels sprouts, fills up the basket of my Cosori 5.8 qt.
 If you have a smaller model, you will have to cook these in batches.
 DO NOT pile them up on top of each other, because they won’t be crispy if you do!
 Air fried food needs to cook in a single layer, with some room around the ingredients for the air to circulate.